petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/troubleshooting-a-microservice-in-the-cloud-console.md

 1. Click *Submit* on your input object's form.

-1. Go back to the Cloud console again and navigate to the `liferaysampleetcspringboot` service page to see the logs.
+1. Go back to the Cloud console again and click *Logs*.

 ![The object action client extension worked and your new logging shows up where expected.](./troubleshooting-a-microservice-in-the-cloud-console/images/06.png)